 - Daniel Vaughn wrote a great article for Texas Monthly that broke down the brisket recipes from 22 of his favorite barbecue books.
 In his analysis oak and hickory were the two clear pitmaster favorites although there was some love shown for pecan, apple and mesquite.

 - Another article published in the Dallas Observer took the pulse of the barbecue joints in Dallas and found that the pitmasters were split between oak and hickory and were rather passionate about their choice.

 - The Winningest Man in Barbecue, Myron Mixon, uses a combination of oak and hickory for his competition winning brisket.

 - The most famous brisket cook in Texas, Aaron Franklin, uses oak for his briskets.

-So, what about you?
 Just because the professionals are using oak and hickory doesn’t mean that it is the best choice for you.
 Most backyard cooks are cooking briskets in electric smokers, propane smokers, pellet grills or Weber Smokey mountain cookers and are not using stick burning offset smokers like the professionals.

-Electric smokers use wood chips and smolder them in batches producing intermittent billows of smoke.
+Electric and propane smokers use wood chips and smolder them in batches producing intermittent billows of smoke.
 It is HARD to get a great smoke profile using this method and using a mild wood like oak will only make it harder.